megrxu/imagio/README.md

 `imagio` provides the following endpoints:

-- POST: `/api/upload` - Use this endpoint to upload images.
+- `/upload`: to upload images.
-- GET: `/`, `/upload`, `/api/list` - Use these endpoints to upload and list uploaded images.
+- `/images`: to list and modify uploaded images.